sungnga/jbook-cli-app/README.md

 - If there is cell in CellList, add the new cell AFTER the foundIndex cell, instead of before the foundIndex cell
 - Change the name of action type from `INSERT_CELL_BEFORE` to `INSERT_CELL_AFTER`

+### Fixing AddCell behavior: refactoring the React side
+- The behavior we're trying to fix: when we click on the AddCell at the bottom of CellList, a new cell is inserted and the AddCell component that we clicked on get shifted down the CellList in the DOM.
+At the same time, this last AddCell component is visible for a moment and then just disappears
+- So in general, when inserting an item into a list, it's best practice to insert it after instead of before.
+This way it doesn't generate this weird behavior